berndab/r_data_analysis/README.md

 ### Analysis

-The suspension coil data shows that the variance of the suspension coils does not exceed 100 PSI.
+The suspension coil statistical data shows that the variance of the suspension coils does not exceed 100 PSI.
 This fact is confirmed by two values.
-First standard deviation of the coil PSI is 7.89 PSI and since 99.73% of the values will be withing +/-3 standard deviations of the mean that 99.73% of the values fall withing the range of 1,475.11 and 1,522.45 PSI which well wihting the +- 100 PSI design limit.
-Also the coil minimun PSI is 1452 and the maximun PSI is 1542 which means that there are no outliers outside the 99.73% of data within three standared deviations that exeed the design variance of 100 PSI.
+First standard deviation of the coil PSI is 7.89 PSI and since 99.73% of the values will be withing +/-3 standard deviations of the mean, that 99.73% of the values fall withing the range of 1,475.11 and 1,522.45 PSI which well within the +- 100 PSI design limit.
+Also, the coil minimum PSI is 1452 and the maximum PSI is 1542 which means that there are no outliers outside three standard deviations that exceed the design variance of +/- 100 PSI.

 ## Suspension Coil PSI One Sample T-Test